AutoGIS-2017/final-assignment-Oyelowo/README.md

 NOTE: for the travel time matrices, the file path of the zipped file should be specified while for the MetropoAcess grid, the shapefile can be loaded with the geopandas module.

 **LINKS TO THE VARIOUS DATA USED/NEEDED:**

+-  shapefiles for the Sea, metro rail line, roads can train rail line(Railway) can be found in my [repository](https://github.com/AutoGIS-2017/final-assignment-Oyelowo/tree/master/data).

 -  Travel time matrices and metropo Access grid shapefile: http://blogs.helsinki.fi/accessibility/helsinki-region-travel-time-matrix-2015/.
 Various attributes(including the travel modes) in the travel time matrices are:

+### ATTRIBUTES
 -    from_id:	ID number of the origin grid cell'

 -    to_id:	ID number of the destination grid cell